-In the end, remember that you don’t have to endure negative treatment, or continue to get unpaid/underpaid for the time you commit to work.
+In the end, remember that you don’t have to endure negative treatment or continue to get unpaid/underpaid for the time you commit to work.
 Not only is it against the law, but you should play an active role in protecting your rights as an employee.
-If you were retaliated against by an employer at work in CA, reach out to one of our trusted attorneys to determine the extent of the violations and successfully prove your case in court.
+If an employer retaliated against you at work in CA, reach out to one of our trusted attorneys to determine the extent of the violations and successfully prove your case in court.

 About Mann & Elias

 The Law Offices of Mann & Elias is an employment law firm that provides guidance and legal support for individuals facing issues in the workplace.
-We represent clients at every level of the state and federal court systems in lawsuits regarding discrimination, wrongful termination, unpaid wages, and more.
+We represent clients at every state and federal court system level in lawsuits regarding discrimination, wrongful termination, unpaid wages, and more.
 When your case is in our hands, we hope to minimize stress and concerns associated with work.

 - 50+ years of trial experience